Memorial Park (Jacksonville): History

 Memorial Park is situated on the north bank of the St. Johns River, bounded by Riverside Avenue.
 Shortly after World War I ended, the Rotary Club of Jacksonville suggested building a park in honor of the 1,200 Floridians who died in the conflict, and the following year, the City acquired the land.

 The park project was embraced by Jacksonville residents, and 31 civic groups were involved in raising money and planning.
 The Olmsted Brothers were commissioned to design the park.
 The firm also laid out the Biltmore Estate, several National Parks and numerous college campuses.
-They worked with local architect, Roy A. Benjamin.
+They worked with a local architect, Roy A. Benjamin.

 The bronze sculpture, "Spiritulized Life" is showcased, and was created by Charles Adrian Pillars, a First Coast resident for over a quarter century.
 Pillars was also responsible for the two works of art from Florida at the National Statuary Hall in Washington, D.C.
 The park, completed in 1924 and dedicated on Christmas Day, became Riverside's most popular location.

 Charles Adrian Pillars created the "Spiritualized Life" sculpture in a Beaux Arts style "to tell a moving story of the true spirit of those who served in WWI."
 He added that he “desired this memorial to present the idea of life, its struggle and its victory.”

 Pillars described "Spiritualized Life" as the depiction of a "young, winged male, forever racing the wind and holding aloft an olive branch of peace".
 Pillars further said the inspiration and meaning of the "Spiritualized Life" sculpture as follows:

 "The bronze grouping was conceived in an effort to create some form of memorial which would be an eternal reminder of the boys who sacrificed themselves in the World War.
 I desired the memorial to present the idea of life, its struggle, and victory."